shoaib9121/dynamic-programming/README.md

 # Print a stairCase

 Print a stairCase based on a given integer as parameter.
+Couple of approaches implemented

+- Two dimensional array approach
+- String approach

 ### Example 1